evolvingstuff/vdw2/content/posts/hypothesis-reyes-syndrome-not-due-to-aspirin-directly-but-vitamin-c-and-vitamin-d.md

 {
-  "title": "Hypothesis: Reyes Syndrome not due to aspirin directly but vitamin C and vitamin D", "slug": "hypothesis-reyes-syndrome-not-due-to-aspirin-directly-but-vitamin-c-and-vitamin-d", "aliases": [
+    "title": "Hypothesis: Reyes Syndrome not due to aspirin directly but vitamin C and vitamin D", "slug": "hypothesis-reyes-syndrome-not-due-to-aspirin-directly-but-vitamin-c-and-vitamin-d",
+    "aliases": [
         "/Hypothesis+Reyes+Syndrome+not+due+to+aspirin+directly+but+vitamin+C+and+vitamin+D+-+Sept+2011",
         "/2030"
     ],
     "tiki_page_id": 2030,
     "date": "2011-09-25",
     "categories": [
         "More D topics"
+    ],
+    "tags": [
+        "More D topics",
+        "child",
+        "vitamin d"
     ]
 }